conorhennessy/php-Boy/README.md

 was added to .bashrc

 superscript was created and reads:

+sudo java -jar /var/www/html/ZooqleTopSeedstofile.jar &
 /var/www/html/UpdateFromGit.sh
 /var/www/html/keepchromiumopen.sh

-on login the pi now, updates from git and opens chromium (reopens if it crashes) and and opens a java program to scrape/data
+on login the pi now, updates from git and opens chromium (reopens if it crashes) and opens a java program to scrape/data